Knowledge base

 Go further with templates

-Refer to this other guide if you are looking for how to define custom templates that can be applied as soon as a new email address is created on your Mail Service, for example, or in bulk to all addresses in your domain.
+Refer to this other guide if you are looking for how to define custom templates that can be applied as soon as a new email address is created on your Mail Service, for example, or in bulk on all addresses in your domain.

 Has this FAQ been helpful?